fredstro/hilbertmodgroup/paper.md

 # Implementation

-The package `hilbertmodgrup` is mainly written in Python with some parts in Cython [@behnel2011cython].
+The package `hilbertmodgroup` is mainly written in Python with some parts in Cython [@behnel2011cython].
 It is intended to run as a package inside SageMath [@sage] as it makes heavy use SageMath's implementation of number fields, which is in turn is in many cases using the backend from PARI/gp [@PARI2].

-# Documentation and Testing
+# Documentation and Examples
-All functions are documented using docstrings with integrated doctest following the guide for SageMath development.
+All functions are documented using docstrings with integrated doctests following the guide for SageMath development.
-In addition, the directory `/examples` contains a selection of Jupyter notebooks illustrating the use of the package with a selection of fundamental examples, corresponding to examples listed in [@reductionalghilbert].
+In addition, the directory `/examples` contains
+Jupyter notebooks illustrating the use of the package with a selection of fundamental examples, corresponding to examples presented in [@reductionalghilbert].

 # Acknowledgements
 This work was partially supported by the Engineering and Physical Sciences Research Council [EP/N007360/1] and [EP/V026321/1].